25 MAY - 19 NOVEMBER 2017

-A journey through the history and evolution of photography from 1843 to the present day via cultural, historical and aesthetic perspectives
+A journey through the history and evolution of photography via cultural, historical and aesthetic perspectives

 Touring exhibition organised by the Brooklyn Museum in New York, a result of the research conducted by photography historian Gail Buckland.

 - "Rio 2016, seen Through the Lens of Four Photographers” exhibition in the “Galerie” (level 2) - This exhibition has closed

-A selection of images from the Rio 2016 Games, taken by photographers John Huet (USA), David Burnett (USA), Jason Evans (USA) and Mine Kasapoglu Puhrer (TUR).
+A selection of images from the Rio 2016 Games, taken by Mine Kasapoglu Puhrer (TUR), David Burnett (USA), Jason Evans (USA) and John Huet (USA), .

-Three men and one woman who travelled back and forth across Rio and the Olympic sites over three weeks.
-As well as visiting the areas that were open to accredited media, they were granted access to the training zones and were able to accompany the athletes as they prepared for their events – even at the competition venues, before the arrival of the crowds.
+One woman and three men who travelled back and forth across Rio and the Olympic sites over three weeks.
+As well as visiting the areas that were open to accredited media, they were granted access to the training zones and were able to accompany the athletes as they prepared for their events - even at the competition venues, before the arrival of the crowds.

 To give a face to those who immortalise the Olympic Games, the athletes and the small and great moments.

 - “Anamorphosis” on the building

-A fun and participative touch: photos distorted by anamorphosis, for which visitors need to find the exact angle to view the photos and can effectively step into the shot, giving the illusion that they are actually standing next to the Olympic athletes
+A fun and participative touch: photo distorted by anamorphosis, for which visitors need to find the exact angle to view the photos and can effectively step into the shot, giving the illusion that they are actually shooting a photo.

 - Coached tours of the exhibition, exhibition support material, workshops and educational resources for schools on the theme “I Shot Sport”.

 - A special “Sports Photography” weekend on 2 and 3 September, with film screenings, friendly meet-ups, activities for youngsters, chats with the Rio Games photographers, a concert, etc.